FREE TESTS

 • After buying the meat, I went to meet my friends at the mall.

-• I went to the sea to see the tall waves.
+• I went to the sea to see the rolling waves.

 • When you’re here, try to hear the sound of the wind.

-The GRE RLA test will likely ask you a few homophone questions.
-They might trip you up, as in the cases above, the spelling differences can be very minor.
-Being under a time limit, you’re also likely to feel stress, increasing your odds of missing something.
+The GED RLA test will likely ask you a few homophone questions.
+They might trip you up; as in the cases above, the spelling differences can be very minor.
+Under a time limit, you’re also likely to feel stress, increasing your odds of missing something.

-Here’s a chart comparing some more common homophones and their meanings.
+Here’s a chart comparing some of the most common homophones and their meanings.

 Accept (to receive) Except (shows an exemption)

-Compliment (saying something nice) Complement (a thing that completes something else)
+Compliment (to say something nice) Complement (something that completes something else)

-Affect (to have influence on something else) Effect (the noun form of affect)
+Affect (to have influence on something else) Effect (a noun referring to the result of something)

-Principle (a truth that affects someone’s behavior) Principal (the leader of a school, an initial investment)
+Principle (a truth that affects someone’s behavior) Principal (the leader of a school or an initial investment)

 Stationery (paper products for writing) Stationary (not moving)